Mathnerd314/stroscot/docs/Commentary/Types.rst

         You know the argument is one of polar or rectangular, although which one is not known until runtime.
 You have ruled out all other values.
 With a unityped language you cannot express this restriction.

         Sufficiently fancy types can give enough information to write ‘obvious’ pieces of code automatically, and with proof assistants this can be a dialogue.
 An elementary example of this is Lennart Augustsson’s djinn, which will take types like ``fmap : (a -> b) -> Maybe a -> Maybe b``  or ``callCC : ((a -> Cont r b) -> Cont r a) -> Cont r a`` and write code that has the type.
 These can be non-trivial to write if you’re just thinking about how it should behave, but the type completely determines the implementation.

+Dynamic languages don't have to be slow.
+With detailed profiling information, from a JIT compiler or PGO style build, LuaJIT can optimize the inner loop of mandelbrot to the same assembly as a C compiler.
+But a standard static build workflow won't cut it, and the most popular dynamic languages (JavaScript, Perl, PHP, Python, Ruby) are slow - performance was never a goal of their design, and it's only now everyone realizes that dynamic languages might be useful for compute-intensive tasks.
+Smalltalk and Self had pretty good optimization research.

+Common pain points that require careful design:
+* dynamic dispatch and type uncertainty
+* runtime checks (types, bounds, exceptions)

 Roles
 =====